freeCodeCamp/sendgrid-email-blast/README.md

 npm run email:fetch
 ```

-This will grab the userdata from the database and write the `email` and `unsubscribeId` fields to the file.
+This will grab the user data from the database and write the `email` and `unsubscribeId` fields to the `validEmails.csv` file.

+## Create other files

+Within your `prod` directory, you will need to ensure the presence of the following files:

+- `bouncedEmails.csv`: This is a file to track your bounced email addresses (to avoid sending to them again).
+Create this with a line that contains `email`. *You will need to create this manually*.
+- `validEmails.csv`: This is the file containing the list of email + unsubscribeId values to send the emails to.
+The `fetch` script will create this.
+- `failedEmails.csv`: This is the file containing the list of errored emails from a send request.
+The `send` script will create this.

 ## Sending your email!

-To send your email to that generated list, run:
+To send your email to the `validEmails.csv` list, run:

 ```bash
 npm run email:send
 ```

 Congratulations!
 Assuming all of your settings are correct, you have successfully sent your first email!

+## Error Handling

+As you scale up your email list, you may run in to connection issues and other errors.
+Emails that fail

 ## Credits